MicrosoftDocs/win32/desktop-src/medfound/topoedit-toolbar.md

 <td>Rate bar.
 Shows the current playback rate.
 Use this bar to increase or decrease the rate.<br/>
 <blockquote>
 [!Note]<br />
 The playback rate depends on the rates that are supported by the topology.
-For more information about rate control support in Media Foundation and the associated APIs, see [Rate Control](rate-control.md).
+For more information about rate control support in Media Foundation and the associated APIs, see <a href="rate-control">Rate Control</a>.
 </blockquote>
 <br/></td>
 </tr>